-When you go to the Attendance module from Students > Attendance, the first page you see will be the Daily Attendance page.
+When you go to Students > Attendance, the first page you see will be the Daily Attendance page.
 On this page, you can see all the registers for the current morning or afternoon along with any marks already input: Seeing all of today's AM or PM registers on the attendance dashboard

 At the top of the page, you can use the filters to select past time slots to view or choose to only view registers for one type of event e.g. interventions.